magynhard/rvm-windows/README.md

-fix                        # Automatically fix paths and versions in RVM configuration get                        # Upgrade RVM to its latest release version help                       # Print this usage guide init                       # Initialize RVM by adding it to the PATH environment variable install <version>          # Install a specific ruby version kick <version>             # Only remove given ruby environment from the RVM list without deleting any ruby environment.
+fix                        # Automatically fix paths and versions in RVM configuration get                        # Upgrade RVM to its latest release version help                       # Print this usage guide info                       # Show the environment information for current ruby init                       # Initialize RVM by adding it to the PATH environment variable install <version>          # Install a specific ruby version kick <version>             # Only remove given ruby environment from the RVM list without deleting any ruby environment.